eFinder

 INSUFFICIENT EVIDENCE

-— No evidence in archive to confirm or refute observations of orange sunrises and yellowish haze in specified regions.
+No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about orange sunrises and yellow⊊ haze in specified regions.

 “These events are caused by dust plumes from the Sahara desert that travel thousands of kilometres across the Mediterranean.”